MicrosoftDocs/azure-devops-docs/docs/includes/keyboard-shortcuts/code-shortcuts.md

 <a id="code-shortcuts"></a>

 ::: moniker range=">= azure-devops-2019"
-You can use the following keyboard shortcuts when you work in a page under **Repos**.
+You can use the following keyboard shortcuts when you work on a page under **Repos**.
 To view the valid shortcuts, select **?** to access  global and service-specific shortcuts.
 ::: moniker-end

 ::: moniker range="tfs-2018"
-You can use the following keyboard shortcuts when you work in a page under **Code**.
+You can use the following keyboard shortcuts when you work on a page under **Code**.
 To view the valid shortcuts, select **?** to access global and service-specific shortcuts.
 ::: moniker-end

 ::: moniker range=">= azure-devops-2020"

 ### Git repositories

+Use these shortcuts when you work in Git repositories and files.

 #### Repos Git shortcuts